 Translating WANA Languages at the University of Stockholm

 Each year, the Institute for Interpreting and Translation Studies at Stockholm University educates approximately 50 translation students on the bachelor’s level and 20 on the master’s level.
 The majority of the students translate into Swedish from various languages, but other target languages are also represented.

-Phrase and Phrase Translate support all the WANA (West Asian North African) languages and offer the correct characters and the correct direction of writing without the need to install language packs or dll files.
+Phrase and Phrase Language AI support all the WANA (West Asian North African) languages and offer the correct characters and the correct direction of writing without the need to install language packs or dll files.
 This frees up valuable time for actual teaching and reduces the risk of hitches.

 Adapting to the new linguistic landscape of Sweden